gevhaz/hugo-theme-notrack/README.md

 For those of you who do the third step, there is an option available to remove the buttons with links to the archive (if you have an archives page, see step 3), tags and category pages from the top of the blog list page.
-Just set the following in your site `config`:
+Just set the following in your site configuration file:

 ```yaml
 params: